Pyomo/pyomo/doc/OnlineDocs/explanation/solvers/pyrosdir/getting_started.rst

 Beyond the Basics
 =================
-A more in-depth introduction to PyROS is given in the :ref:`Usage Tutorial <pyros_tutorial>`.
+A more in-depth guide to incorporating PyROS into a Pyomo optimization workflow is given in the :ref:`Usage Tutorial <pyros_tutorial>`.